kiwiphil/Udacity/README.md

 # Udacity
 Repository for Udacity courses

-My work has been placed on Udacity for reference only.
+My work has been placed on Github for reference only.

 Please don't copy my work.